Ai-Whisperers/linkedin-content-system/brand-docs/PUBLISHING_WORKFLOW.md

 **Actions:**
 1. **Writer:** Update post status to "Review" in metadata
 2. **Writer:** Notify founder (via Slack, email, or comment in draft file)
+   - **If Carousel:** Include Gamma link in notification for visual review
 3. **Founder:** Review draft against:
    - Brand voice alignment
    - Accuracy of metrics and claims
    - Messaging consistency with company positioning
    - Appropriateness for target audience
+   - **If Carousel:** Visual quality, slide coherence, brand consistency

 4. **Founder:** Provide feedback:
    - **Approve:** Mark as "Approved" in metadata, move to Stage 4